ArctosDB/msba-practicum/README.md

-# UC Davis Masters of Business Administration Practicum
+# UC Davis Master of Science in Business Analytics Practicum Project
 ## msba-practicum

 Repository for documentation and code associated with this 2024-2025 Practicum